camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/30-migrate-from-camunda-bpm-70/30-migrate-server.html.md

 ---

 title: 'Migrate the Server'
-category: 'Migrate from camunda bpm 7.0 to 7.1'
+category: 'Migrate from Camunda BPM 7.0 to 7.1'

 ---